Troika Media Group Inc. (TRKA) Stock: A Closer Look at the Market Potential

 TRKA’s Market Performance

-Troika Media Group Inc. (TRKA) has experienced a 19.63% rise in stock performance for the past week, with a -13.96% drop in the past month, and a -6.44% drop in the past quarter.
-The volatility ratio for the week is 14.22%, and the volatility levels for the past 30 days are at 10.38% for TRKA.
-The simple moving average for the past 20 days is 9.80% for TRKA’s stock, with a -27.78% simple moving average for the past 200 days.
+Troika Media Group Inc. (TRKA) has seen a -3.93% fall in stock performance for the week, with a -17.48% decline in the past month and a -13.36% plunge in the past quarter.
+The volatility ratio for the week is 14.01%, and the volatility levels for the past 30 days are at 10.94% for TRKA.
+The simple moving average for the past 20 days is -4.70% for TRKA’s stock, with a -37.32% simple moving average for the past 200 days.

-During the last 5 trading sessions, TRKA rose by +19.63%, which changed the moving average for the period of 200-days by -70.10% in comparison to the 20-day moving average, which settled at $0.2021.
-In addition, Troika Media Group Inc. saw 92.84% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TRKA fell by -3.93%, which changed the moving average for the period of 200-days by -74.04% in comparison to the 20-day moving average, which settled at $0.1982.
+In addition, Troika Media Group Inc. saw 64.40% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading